zuffdaddy/war-in-takistan/tpwcas/readme.txt

 * Player suppression visuals.
 0 = no suppression, 1 = suppression.
 Default 1.
 * Minimum skill value, none of a units skills will drop below this under suppression.
 Default 0.05.
 * Reveal value when suppressed.
 0 = reveal disabled.
 0.1 = suppressed unit knows essentially nothing about shooter.
 4 = unit knows the shooter's side, position, shoe size etc. Default 1.25.
 * Allow fleeing.
 0 = units will not flee.
-1 = units can flee.
+1 = units can flee (default).
 Set to 0 if you see too many units standing around unable to be suppressed.

 Caveats: